stenoip/stenoip.github.io/README.md

 ## Privacy Commitment

-StenoKonnect is built on a foundation of trust.
+StenoipKonnect is built on a foundation of trust.
 Unlike large technology corporations, we do not track your activity or monetise your personal data.
 Your history remains your own.

 ---